tizianocitro/learning/aws-certified-developer-associate/01-iam-and-aws-cli/README.md

 When signing-in to AWS, you have to choose to login either with a IAM User or a Root account.

+### 1.1.1 Multi-Session Support

+AWS Console can have multiple active sessions.
+This means that a user can be signed in to the console in one browser tab with an account and in another browser tab with a different account.

+To enable this, click on the *Turn On Multi-Session Support* option in the console.

 ## 1.2 IAM Policies (Manage AWS Permissions)

 Users or Groups can be assigned JSON documents called policies. **Policies** define the permissions of the user/group.